wmorgan/dcos-docs/1.7/overview/features.md

 DC/OS provides easy-to-use container orchestration right out of the box.

 Docker provides a great development experience, but trying to run Docker containers in production presents significant challenges.
-To overcome these challenges, DC/OS includes Marathon as a core component, giving you a production-ready, battle-hardened scheduler capable of orchestrating both containerized and non-containerized workloads.
+To overcome these challenges, DC/OS includes Marathon as a core component, giving you a production-grade, battle-hardened scheduler that is capable of orchestrating both containerized and non-containerized workloads.

 With Marathon, you have the ability to reach extreme scale, scheduling tens of thousands of tasks across thousands of nodes.
-Use highly configurable declarative application definitions to enforce advanced placement constraints with node, cluster, and grouping affinities.
+You can use highly configurable declarative application definitions to enforce advanced placement constraints with node, cluster, and grouping affinities.

 ## Extensible Resource Isolation